Table of Contents

 It's vital that you have a clear, single view of your contacts so that your entire commercial functions can align on a single source of truth.
 Not only does this make your revenue operations more efficient, it enables all commercial teams to use the same data for reporting success.
 HubSpot CRM has been named the #1 CRM by G2, and for good reason.

-HubSpot CMS Hub (websites)
+HubSpot Content Hub (websites)

 For most B2Bs, your website is the main source of opportunities – serving to generate, validate, and convert the interest in your company's offering.
 As such, it’s crucial that your website is reliable, secure, easy to update, and provides an excellent user experience.
-HubSpot CMS is the perfect choice for demand generation.
+HubSpot Content Hub is the perfect choice for demand generation.

 HubSpot Marketing Hub